Synthesis of Soundfields through Irregular Loudspeaker Arrays Based on Convolutional Neural Networks: Driving-signals compensation through complex-valued convolutional neural networks

-In this section we present the proposed technique for soundfield synthesis through CNNs using irregular loudspeaker arrays.
-We first formalize the problem as the compensation of the filters obtained through the MR technique, then we describe the training procedure and the proposed network architecture.
+In this section we present the proposed technique for soundfield synthesis through complex-valued CNNs using irregular loudspeaker arrays.
+We first formalize the problem as the compensation of the filters obtained through the MR technique, then we describe the general pipeline of the method and the proposed network architecture.